esp8266/Arduino/doc/esp8266wifi/generic-class.rst

 (see PR `#7902 <https://github.com/esp8266/Arduino/pull/7902>`__).

 Previously, SDK was automatically starting WiFi at boot.
-This was probably intended for the Espressif AT FW which is interactive and preserves state accross reboots.
-This behavior is generally irrelevant with the Arduino API because sketches start with WiFi.begin() or softAP...
+This was probably intended for the Espressif AT FW which is interactive and preserves WiFi state accross reboots.
+This behavior is generally irrelevant with the Arduino API because sketches start with ``WiFi.begin()`` or ``WiFi.softAP()``.

-This change is harmless with standard sketches: Calls to WiFi.mode()+WiFi.begin/WiFi.softAP(...) do enable radio as usual.
-It also smooths current spikes at boot and also decrease DHCP stress.
+This change is harmless with standard sketches: Calls to ``WiFi.mode()`` do enable radio as usual.
+It also smooths current spikes at boot and also decreases DHCP stress.

-Legacy behavior can be restored by calling `enableWiFiAtBoot()` anywhere in the code (this is a weak void function intended to play with the linker).
+Legacy behavior can be restored by calling ``enableWiFiAtBoot()`` from anywhere in the code (it is a weak void function intended to play with the linker).

 .. code:: cpp
     void setup () {